Boating Web Map and Smartphone App

 The Washington State Parks and Recreation Commission has the largest state-managed mooring system in the United States.
 The commission manages more than 40 marine parks in Puget Sound that together provide more than 8,500 feet of public moorage space.
-This Web site features an interactive state map that pinpoints the location of each marine park and provides a corresponding table with information on moorage fees, dock footage, restroom facilities, drinking water, campsites, picnic shelters, and more.
+This Web site features maps that pinpoint the location of each marine park and provides a corresponding table with information on moorage fees, dock footage, restroom facilities, drinking water, campsites, picnic shelters, and more.
 A marine park stopover gives boaters the opportunity to check out other recreational activities such as hiking, fishing, clamming, and crabbing, to name just a few.

 State Parks Moorage Rules and Regulations

 The following rules apply to boaters who moor vessels in public marinas: